What is Every Door Direct Mail or EDDM?

 A heavy paper for your catalog cover printing is important.
 You want your covers to look great for a long time.
 A heavy catalog cover stock along with a resilient aqueous coating will maximize the durability of your catalog, giving you more opportunities to communicate your message.
 So use a thicker and more protective material for the cover of your catalog printing.

 Depending on the size, weight, and your use, the inside pages may need to be very thin or very thick.
 While this may require custom quoting to get the printing aspect within your budget, one must very closely look at the U.S.P.S. postage rates if your book needs to be mailed to ensure the postage is within your price range.
 We never mark up or profit on postage when you mail with us.

-You may view all available templates by going to our Templates Page to ensure your art is created to the correct size and orientation for the desired end product.
+You may view all available templates by going to our Templates Page to view each every door direct mail template available and to ensure your art is created to the correct size and orientation for the desired end product.
 Please confirm your art has the appropriate bleeds and column spacing, for folding and cutting, before uploading files.